Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageInfluxDBTimeSeries.md

 #### Prerequisites

-- The applicable connection to InfluxDB has been established, see [Create a connection](./04_ManageConnections.md#create-a-connection).
+- A connection to the InfluxDB has been established, see [Create a connection](./04_ManageConnections.md#create-a-connection).
-- The relevant predefined query have been created, see [Create a query](./01_ManageQueries.md#create-a-query).
+- At least one query has been created, see [Create a query](./01_ManageQueries.md#create-a-query).

 #### Procedure